 - Autoimmune condition

 Our Standard American Diet (SAD) has gotten us into trouble.
 The base of our food supply is refined grains and pasteurized dairy with a hefty dose of sugar and conventionally raised animal products.
 Add to that the assault of our sedentary desk jobs, lack of sunlight (resulting in poor vitamin D levels), and disrupted sleep, and that is a recipe for inflammation.
-This lifestyle, coupled with a SAD diet high in sugar and toxins, contributes to increased body fat and cortisol levels from chronic stress.
+This lifestyle, coupled with a SAD diet high in sugar and toxic additives “generally regarded as safe” by the FDA, contributes to increased body fat and cortisol levels from chronic stress.

 But you can reverse inflammation through diet and lifestyle modifications, even if you are already suffering from inflammatory conditions.
 Or, use theses guidelines to prevent inflammation.